Primary and Secondary Structures - Meteorites

 Meteorite, Cowra, Ungrouped Iron.

-Large kamacite spindles typically form in iron meteorites with a nickel content ranging from 4% to 7.5%.
-The formation of kamacite spindles is less common in meteorites with higher nickel content, such as 13%.
-These meteorites are likelier to exhibit a smaller range of kamacite spindle structures.
+Kamacite spindles typically form in iron meteorites with a nickel content ranging from 4% to 7.5%.
+In irons with higher nickel levels, such as 13%, the development of large kamacite spindles becomes less common, resulting in a narrower range of spindle structures.

-Large kamacite spindles typically range from about 2 to 32 mm long and 0.5 to 1.5 mm wide in these meteorites.
-The spindles are often tapered and display three orientations on cut surfaces, similar to the Widmanstätten pattern in octahedrites
+In plessitic octahedrites, large kamacite spindles typically measure 2 to 32 mm in length and 0.5 to 1.5 mm in width.
+These spindles are often tapered and exhibit three distinct orientations on cut surfaces, resembling the Widmanstätten pattern.
+Their formation occurs during the slow cooling of the meteorite, as kamacite exsolves from taenite, giving rise to these elongated, spindle-like structures.

 {short description of image}